 -There is no pain in my lower back when I do a modified plank.

--I have a mild case of diastasis, 2 finger widths or less [if you have a moderate to severe case, 1-1 attention with a physical therapist or physiotherapist is best]!
+-I have have recently reduced my separation, to 2 finger widths or less, through core training [if you have a moderate to severe case, 1-1 attention with a physical therapist or physiotherapist is best]!